thewpsquad/squad-modules/readme.txt

 == Description ==

-= An All-in-One advanced Divi plugin for the Divi Page Builder =
+= A All-in-One advanced Divi plugin for the Divi Page Builder =

 Enhance your Divi page building experience with 25+ creative modules and extensions.
 Add powers to your page builder using our easy-to-use modules those were designed to make your next WordPress page and posts design easier and prettier than ever before.